IsuruFerna/BE_Django-FoodRecipes/README.md

 ### IMPORTANT!!!

 make sure to import users and categories first and then meals.
-Otherwise, meals can't make relations with categories, so meals will be not saved in DB
+Otherwise, meals can't make relations with categories and users, so meals will be not saved in DB

 ## Import fake users